nicoqueijo/Android-Currency-Converter-legacy/README.md

 * <a href="https://developer.android.com/topic/libraries/architecture/room" target="_blank">Room</a> - An abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.
 * <a href="https://developers.google.com/admob/android/quick-start" target="_blank">Google AdMob</a> - A mobile advertising platform that you can use to generate revenue from your app.
 * <a href="https://github.com/bosphere/Android-FadingEdgeLayout" target="_blank">FadingEdgeLayout</a> - A versatile layout that fades its edges regardless of child view type.
-* <a href="https://github.com/turing-tech/MaterialScrollBar" target="_blank">MaterialScrollBar</a> - An Android library that brings the Material Design 5.1 scrollbar to pre-5.1 devices.
+* <a href="https://github.com/FutureMind/recycler-fast-scroll" target="_blank">Recycler Bubble</a> - Provides fast scroll and section indexer for recycler view.
 * <a href="https://github.com/justasm/DragLinearLayout" target="_blank">DragLinearLayout</a> - An Android LinearLayout that supports draggable and swappable child Views.